What is the Team Data Science Process?

-- Tools and utilities for project execution
+- Tools and utilities recommended for project execution

 Data science lifecycle

-If you are using another data science lifecycle, such as CRISP-DM, KDD or your organization's own custom process, you can still use the task-based TDSP in the context of those development lifecycles.
+If you are using another data science lifecycle, such as CRISP-DM, KDD, or your organization's own custom process, you can still use the task-based TDSP in the context of those development lifecycles.
 At a high level, these different methodologies have much in common.

 This lifecycle has been designed for data science projects that ship as part of intelligent applications.
 These applications deploy machine learning or artificial intelligence models for predictive analytics.
-Exploratory data science projects or ad hoc analytics projects can also benefit from using this process.
+Exploratory data science projects or improvised analytics projects can also benefit from using this process.
 But in such cases some of the steps described may not be needed.